 - ¼ cup shredded Colby cheddar/ Monterey Jack cheese

-- Plain Greek yogurt or sour cream
+- Plain Greek yogurt or sour cream for garnish

 - Preheat oven to 400 degrees.

 - Prepare a rimmed baking sheet with parchment paper.
 Rinse and scrub potatoes under cold water.
 Pat dry.

 - Place two wooden spoons with handles the same thickness on either side of a potato on a cutting board.
 With a sharp knife, cut the potatoes into thin slices, about 1/4-inch thick.
 The spoons will prevent you from cutting all the way through to the bottom of the potato.

 - Repeat with other potatoes.
 Cut the butter into thin slices and place a slice of butter into every other slit in the potatoes.
 In the other slit, insert a piece of the Parmesan cheese, so that it alternates butter, cheese, butter, cheese etc.

 - Sprinkle each potato evenly with the garlic powder and salt.
 Drizzle each with olive oil.